krauscode920/YFlow/README.md

 ## Acknowledgements

 YFlow was created as an educational project to deeply understand deep learning frameworks and their implementation details.
-It is not intended for production use but rather as a learning tool and research platform.
+YFormers extends this educational mission to transformer architectures, providing a complete implementation of modern attention-based models.
+The project is not intended for production use but rather as a learning tool and research platform.

+## Version

+Current version: 0.2.0 (with YFormers integration)